 - Delete as you Go – Part of it is just retraining your brain and building new habits.
 It’s not an easy change for a dedicated hoarder – but it gets to the heart of the matter.

 - Set up Filters – I know how this works in Gmail, but I’m not sure how it works in other Email apps.
 Check YouTube for how to set them up in your Email client.
-I already had a ton of filters already, but I’m adding some more filters especially to minimize my Email backlog.
-I have one for Facebook-type messages, and then a category called Read and Delete for various notification-type Emails.
-I also set up a separate Fiverr category for the millions of messages I get from my Fiverr.com clients.
-I’ve been doing a ton of work on Fiverr lately, so that generates dozens of daily Emails.
+Filters are so helpful for grouping your Emails or even auto-delete messages.
+I already had a ton of filters already, but I’m adding some MORE filters to minimize my Email backlog.
+You can clump your Facebook messages together, shopping Emails, bank notices, any similar type of messages to delete them easily.
 That way, if I fall down on the job on my resolution to delete as I go, I can just click on these filters and bring up groups of Emails that I can just delete in clumps.

-- Delete Strategy – Another thing that helped a lot is that I changed HOW I delete Emails.
-When I do get overwhelmed and my Email got too out of control, I would go through pull up a hundred Emails at a time and just delete like crazy.
+- Speed Delete Strategy – Another thing that helped a lot is that I changed HOW I delete Emails.
+I used to pull up a list of 100 Emails and click the ones I wanted to delete.
 But I realized I was doing it backward.
-I would take that list of 100 Emails and go through and just click the ones I wanted to delete and sometimes that might only get me 50 deletes out of 100.
-Now, I click on all 100 Emails and I just unclick the ones I want to KEEP.
-This way, I’m getting like 80 deletes out of 100.
+Now I will pull up the same list and click all 100.
+Then I just unclick the ones I want to KEEP.
+You’ll get more done then.
 Then I can move the Keepers off into appropriate folders.
 It’s a simple change, but it makes a big difference.

 So, I hope these tips help you with your own hoarder habits.
 I’ve cut my inbox down by about 1/3 using these tips and I continue to improve daily.